-A home-equity line of credit works something like a credit card, using your home as collateral.
-Your lender will give you a borrowing limit, and you can take out money as you need it for your projects.
+A home equity line of credit (HELOC) works something like a credit card, using your home as collateral.
+Your lender will give you a borrowing limit, and you can take out the money as you need it for your projects.
 As you pay off some of your debt, your available credit rises, and you can dip into it again.
-Some lines of credit require you to pay only on the interest in the first phase of the loan, and then in the second phase, you no longer can draw from the line and must pay off the interest and principal before the term expires.
-These loans are helpful when you don’t need a lump sum all at once but will be requiring money at intervals over a longer period.
+Some lines of credit require you to pay only on the interest in the first phase of the loan, and then in the second phase, you can no longer draw from the line and must pay off the interest and principal before the term expires.
+These loans are helpful when you don’t need a lump sum all at once but will require money at intervals over a longer period of your project.

 Home-equity lines of credit have adjustable interest rates, usually tied to the prime rate, and they have low or no closing costs.
 Variable interest rates are attractive at first, but there’s no guarantee they won’t rise.
 Also, some lenders require an initial draw from the line of credit at closing, so read the fine print.